gradle/gradle/subprojects/docs/src/docs/release/notes.md

 This feature was kindly contributed by [Sebastian Schuberth](https://github.com/sschuberth).

-### Tooling API exposes source language level on EclipseProject model
+### Tooling API exposes Java source language level for Eclipse projects

-The `EclipseProject` model now exposes the Java source language level via the
+The Tooling API now exposes the Java source language level that should be used for an Eclipse project via the
-<a href="javadoc/org/gradle/tooling/model/eclipse/EclipseProject.html#getJavaSourceSettings">`getJavaSourceSettings()`</a> method.
+<a href="javadoc/org/gradle/tooling/model/eclipse/EclipseProject.html#getJavaSourceSettings">`EclipseProject.getJavaSourceSettings()`</a> method.
-IDE providers use this method to automatically determine the source language level.
-In turn users won't have to configure that anymore via the Gradle Eclipse plugin.
+IDE providers can use this to automatically configure the source language level in Eclipse, so that users no longer need to configure this themselves.

 ### Incremental Java compilation for sources provided via `File` or `DirectoryTree`